jenkinsci/nodepool-agents-plugin/docker/README.md

 How to configure and run jobs via the NodePool plugin:

 1. First complete the above steps.
 Ensure the local containers are up and running without any errors.
 1. Run `mvn hpi:run` from the project root directory.
+Use `-Djetty.port=8080` to specify the port explicitly.
+Use `mvn hpi:run -Dhpi.prefix=/jenkins` to specify the prefix path. `MAVEN_OPTS` can be used to specify all sorts of other JVM parameters, like `-Xmx`.
 1. Open Jenkins in a browser window at http://localhost:8080/jenkins
 1. Create a "Nodepool Cloud" configuration entry
     * Click "Manage Jenkins" => "Configure System"